Aubrey Cosens: Military service

-join the RCAF and was rejected because he was considered too young.
+join the RCAF and was rejected for being too young.

 In 1940 he joined The Argyll and Sutherland Highlanders of Canada as private and later transferred to The Queen's Own Rifles of Canada as a Corporal.
-He was promoted Sergeant while serving as part of the D-day reinforcements in Normandy, France.
+He was promoted to sergeant while serving as part of the D-day reinforcements in Normandy, France.

-He was 23 years old and a sergeant in The Queen's Own Rifles of Canada during the Canadian Army's involvement in the Second World War.
+He was 23 years old and a sergeant in The Queen's Own Rifles of Canada during his involvement as a Canadian Army soldier in the Second World War.

 On the night of 25–26 February 1945 at Mooshof near Uedem, Germany, B and D Coys of The Queen's Own Rifles of Canada led a series of attacks on German strongholds.
 During the battle his Platoon Commander was killed-in-action and the platoon took heavy casualties.
 Sergeant Cosens assumed command of the four survivors of his platoon whom he placed in position to give him covering fire.
 Running forward alone to a tank, he took up an exposed position in front of the turret and directed its fire.
 When a further counter-attack had been repulsed, he ordered the tank to ram some farm buildings into which the Germans attackers had retreated.
 He went in alone, killing 22 of the defenders and taking the rest prisoners.
 He then dealt similarly with the occupants of two more buildings, but was shot by a sniper when he went to report back to superior officers.